Western Australia Wildflowers Guide: When + Where to See Them

 Perth

+The annual Everlasting Kings Park Festival celebrates the diversity and beauty of Western Australia wildflowers.
+This wildflower festival runs for two weeks during September.
 The stunning field of pink everlastings is a major drawcard for visitors, but check out the full program of workshops, tours, art displays, guided walks and other free activities during the festival.

 Perth wildflower season usually peaks in September and continues into October and early November.
-While they aren’t a native wildlflower, the annual tulip festival at Araluen Botanic Park in September is a mesmerising display of over 170,000 tulips and a kaleidoscope of over 40,000 colours.
+While they aren’t a native wildflower, the annual tulip festival at Araluen Botanic Park in September is a mesmerising display of over 170,000 tulips and a kaleidoscope of over 40,000 colours.

 Other places to see other kinds of wildflowers in Perth: